If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Soft Tissue Injuries

-They can also be disc injuries, like herniated and bulging discs.
+They can also be disc injuries like herniated and bulging discs.

 If you have a strain or sprain, your pain will typically go away within a couple of weeks.